adonchu/syseng/README.md

 # syseng
-Assignment code for the course System Engineering will be added here.
+Assignment for the course System Engineering will be added here.

 # Lesson 1 Open Addressing